JoelLopezMendez/JoelLopezMendez/README.md

 - 👋 Hi, I’m @JoelLopezMendez
 - 👀 I’m interested in 3D modeling
-- 🌱 I’m currently learning Multimedia &technology
+- 🌱 I’m currently learning Experience design
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me J3dez Instagram

 <!---
 JoelLopezMendez/JoelLopezMendez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.